 Generally the notion of translation ownership is a misconception while contributing on Steam Translation.
 Translations evolve and change.
 There is no judgment attached to someone else altering your suggestion.

 Specifically for the Core Team feature, the word count of !untranslated!
-English texts is split between two or more translators if the string is longer than 10 words and the edited suggestion(s) are more than 75% similar to the original suggestion.
+English texts is counted and split between two or more translators, if the string is longer than 10 words and the edited suggestion(s) are more than 75% similar to the original suggestion.

-- Q: Can I achieve a Translator's Badge by leveling up?
+- Q: Can I achieve a Translator's Badge by leveling up on STS?

 - Q: Is there any other gain by submitting translations to enter the Core Team of my language?

 While one can get a Translator's Badge by reaching level 12, STS is otherwise entirely voluntary and your main gain should be delivering the best translation you and your team can offer for users of your language.

 - Q: Will there be any rewards for translating?

 - Q: Do you plan to localize Steam Support articles?

 Some FAQs, as well as the Support UI, are already available on STS.
 More to be added in the future.

 - Q: Whom should I contact when I find a bug/issue?